stoplightio/spectral/README.md

 - [JSONPath Online Evaluator](http://jsonpath.com/), a helpful tool to determine what `given` path you want
 - [stoplightio/json](https://github.com/stoplightio/json), a library of useful functions for when working with JSON
 - [stoplightio/yaml](https://github.com/stoplightio/yaml), a library of useful functions for when working with YAML, including parsing YAML into JSON, and a few helper functions such as `getJsonPathForPosition` or `getLocationForJsonPath`

+## Licence

+Spectral is 100% free and open-source, under the [MIT license](LICENSE).
+Use it however you want.

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/stoplightio/spectral) to thank us for our work.
+By contributing to the Treeware forest you’ll be creating employment for local families and restoring wildlife habitats.

 ## Thanks